davidrichards/davidrichards.github.io/_posts/2014-10-26-getting-out-of-the-mud.markdown

 ---
 layout: post
 title:  Getting Out of the Mud
-summary: Instead of feeling stupid, try learning new skills differently.
-This article explores the SQ3R method and how I apply it in my work.
+summary: New learners sometimes feel stupid when learning something new.
+It's not easy, but the problem isn't intelligence.
+It's often practice and familiarity.
+One way to get that quickly is SQ3R.
+Here's an introduction to the idea and how I applied it to my work.
 date:   2014-10-26 16:54:00
 categories: software
 ---